ubiquibit-inc/sensor-failure/README.md

 # sensor-failure

-*anomaly detection in large sensor networks*
+*interrupt detection in large sensor networks*

 We demonstrate real-time processing of streaming sensor data with persistence for machine learning.